What Are the Legal Remedies for Unfair Dismissal?

 What is taken into consideration while discussing an unfair dismissal claim?

-While looking into a claim, some things that are taken into consideration to evaluate if it, unjust or unreasonable are
+While looking into a claim, the most common things taken into consideration are:

 - Validity of the reasoning for the dismissal.

 - Prior information and notification of the dismissal.